 Hazard banding/OEL process

-Hazard banding provides a consistent scientific framework for development of “OEL bands” that practitioners can use to help determine benchmarks for occupational exposures.
+Hazard banding provides a consistent scientific framework for developing “OEL bands” that practitioners can use to help determine benchmarks for occupational exposures.
 Given the huge number of chemicals in commerce, the relatively low number of occupational exposure limits for those chemicals, and the difficulty of updating OELs, the Association will develop knowledge and resources to advocate hazard banding as an effective industrial hygiene practice.

 New applications of sensor technologies are producing greater amounts of diverse, personalized data.
 Real-time instruments can better capture current exposures and allow for a real-time response.
-They also hold promise for long-term and continuous monitoring, and can be used to promote risk communication.
+They also hold promise for long-term and continuous monitoring and can be used to promote risk communication.

 Global Standard of Care